Winter offer on all trainings! Get up to 15% off with promo code: "holiday_offer". More details HERE

 Coach, Scribe, Teacher or a Superhero…

 The scrum master is a highly versatile role.
 A seasoned scrum master should be quite well-versed and have a wealth of skills, knowledge and experience.
-All this diversity is reflected in the positions (stances) or "hats" of the scrum master.
+All this diversity is reflected in the scrum roles (stances) or "hats" of the scrum master.

 What shouldn't a scrum master be like?